 We welcome parental support to encourage students to come to school dressed neatly and practically for a working day.
-Should there be any enquiries regarding the uniform, please contact your daughter’s form teacher before purchasing an item.
-All uniform must be clearly named including all PE kit.
+Should there be any enquiries regarding the uniform, please contact your child's form teacher before purchasing an item.
+All uniform must be clearly named, including all PE kit.

 11-12 Market Place

 If you are purchasing items from other suppliers, please ensure that it fits with our uniform regulations.

 The Governors, staff and students of Kendrick School believe that a school uniform for students in Years 7 -11 and a dress code for students in the sixth form are desirable and appropriate at Kendrick and help promote a good working environment.
 Separate requirements for PE and practical subjects also make up the School’s Uniform Policy.
 The uniform items fulfil the criteria of clothing that is suitable, comfortable, affordable, practical and purposeful for an effective learning and teaching setting in a safe and healthy environment.